vestalux/sljekyll/news/_posts/2016-10-24-online-catalogue-upgrade.md

 - Reservations placed before the start of the upgrade will be processed
 - No overdue notices can be sent during the upgrade. **We will automatically extend return dates for books due during this period to 11 November**.
 - Reservations and pre-overdue notices will continue to be issued.
+- Title suggestions will take 3 weeks to process

 The upgrade is an essential part of developing and improving the library catalogue.
 We apologise for any inconvenience this work causes.